vnzbergstrom/ProjectExamples/ProjectExamples/README.md

 * For an example of unsupervised learning using PAM clustering to create groups of customers based on purchasing habits and demographics, see [Clustering-For-Marketing.md](https://github.com/vnzbergstrom/ProjectExamples/blob/main/Clustering-for-Marketing.md)
+* For an example of double machine learning to make causal inferences on observational data using a simulated data set, see [double-machine-learning.md](https://github.com/vnzbergstrom/ProjectExamples/blob/main/ProjectExamples/double-machine-learning.md)